thiagofogaca25/thiagofogaca25/README.md

 Thiago Fogaça de Almeida
 About Me
 Hello!
 My name is Thiago Fogaça, and I'm a technology and software development enthusiast.
-I am 21 years old and currently reside in Itu, Brazil.
+I am 23 years old and currently reside in Itu, Brazil.

 I have interests in various areas of technology, including:

-Data analyst
+Back end
 Web Development
-Information security
 Databases
 API development
 System analyzer

-I am constantly seeking to enhance my knowledge and skills, especially in the areas of APIs and databases.
+I am constantly seeking to enhance my knowledge and skills, especially in the areas of Web Development and System analyzer.

-Furthermore, I have a strong interest in volunteering for projects related to:

-Non-profit web projects
-I am open to learning opportunities and to sharing my skills to contribute to projects that have a positive impact.

 If you would like to get in touch with me, please feel free to send an email to thiagofogaca25@gmail.com.
 I am always eager to collaborate and connect with like-minded individuals interested in technology and software development.